samcchin/autorev/README.md

 ## Design
-CarCar, an application for managing aspects of an automobile dealership—specifically its inventory, service center, and sales.
+CarCar is an application for managing aspects of an automobile dealership—specifically its inventory, service center, and sales.
 The service center and sales are microservices of the application, and both utilize a poller to integrate with other services.
 The Service API handles the automobile service appointments and Sales API handles the sales information.

 ![Project Beta Diagram](/assets/images/projectbetadiagram.png "Project Beta Diagram of Front End and Back End") [Excalidraw Diagram](https://excalidraw.com/#json=liX7w-KNOHZDifpUVH1j_,TO2QvmVIfyR0yuQZ-AmekQ)